California and the federal government are providing broad assistance to small businesses and employers impacted by COVID-19. This includes:

 As workplaces reopen, employees will need both childcare support and workplace flexibility.
 It’s also important that employees with COVID-19 know they should stay home.
 Your sick leave policies need to support that.
 See more information on:

 - Government programs supporting COVID-19 sick leave and workers’ compensation

 The new deadline to apply for a Paycheck Protection Program loan is August 8, 2020.
 The U.S. Small Business Administration is accepting PPP loan applications from approved lenders.
 You must apply directly through a lender.
 Find a PPP lender to contact right away.
 See details at SBA.gov.

-As of June 15, the U.S. SBA is accepting new applications to EIDL and EIDL Advance from all eligible businesses.
+The U.S. SBA is accepting new applications to EIDL from all eligible businesses.
 Visit U.S. SBA’s Disaster Loan Applications website for more information.
-The U.S. SBA will continue to process EIDL Loan and Advance applications already submitted on a first-come, first-served basis.
+The U.S. SBA will continue to process EIDL Loan applications already submitted on a first-come, first-served basis.